Carbon steel and stainless steel pans are widely used all over the globe and they both come with a huge variety of benefits.

 Whereas carbon steel pans typically don’t have a sufficient amount of chromium to form this layer and as a result, oxygen gets attached to the iron, which leads to iron oxide, more commonly known as rust.

-Now that you’ve learned almost everything you should know about carbon steel and stainless steel pans, it’ll be a lot easier for you to decide which cooking pan you can get the most use out of.
+Now that you’ve learned almost everything you should know about carbon steel vs stainless steel pans, it’ll be a lot easier for you to decide which cooking pan you can get the most use out of.

-It’s also important to take other factors into consideration, such as your heat source as flat top stoves require pans that are completely flat on the bottom to promote even heat distribution.
+It’s also important to take other factors into consideration, such as your heat source as flat-top stoves require pans that are completely flat on the bottom to promote even heat distribution.

 They’re both available at vastly different points so you’ll need to take your budget into consideration as well when you’re shopping for essential cookware.